-Defending ‘Unmasked,’ the Kiss Album Even Paul Stanley Calls ‘Crappy’
+Defending ‘Unmasked,’ the Kiss Album Even Paul Stanley Says Is ‘Crappy’

 They say even a broken clock is right twice a day.
 And that's the best explanation as to how Kiss somehow temporarily landed on their feet and delivered the highly underrated power-pop gem Unmasked right in the middle of a nasty career free-fall.